turtlemonvh/turtlemonvh.github.io/content/introducing-biblescholar-alexa.md

 Title: Introducing the BibleScholar Alexa application
 Date: 2016-12-31 10:00
-Tags: alexa, elasticbeanstalk, aws, bible
+Tags: alexa, elasticbeanstalk, aws, biblescholar
 Status: published

 When I went to the [AWS Re:Invent conference](https://reinvent.awsevents.com/) this November, every attendee got an [Echo Dot](https://www.amazon.com/All-New-Amazon-Echo-Dot-Add-Alexa-To-Any-Room/dp/B01DFKC2SO/).
 Since then I've been looking for something useful to do with it.
 So far I've been just asking Alexa about the weather, traffic, and (very corny) jokes.